 Avgolemono is pretty much as simple as it gets.
 Much of the Greek cuisine is based on the quality of the ingredients versus the quantity of ingredients and this soup is the perfect testament of that principle.
 Pastured eggs with their rich golden yolks, juicy in-season lemons and homemade stock make this soup taste absolutely incredible, even though it is really only a combination of 5 ingredients.

-We always eat avgolemono for breakfast, as many Greeks do.
+We typically eat avgolemono for breakfast, as many Greeks do.
 Contrary to popular understanding, soups are actually one of the most commonly eaten dishes in Greek cuisine.
 People generally associate Greek food as gyros, moussaka, and the classic summer Greek salad, but soups actually are the true staple of the traditional Greek way of eating.
-I can remember the smell of soup emanating from the homes throughout my hubby’s home village of Glossa, Skopelos.
-Meandering through the tiny streets and paths, smelling a different soup from one level of the village to the next, I gained a true understanding of the old school way of Greek life.
-Soup is a foundation of their cuisine and how many of them start their days.
+I can remember the smell of soup emanating from the homes throughout our village in Greece.
+Meandering through the tiny streets and paths, smelling a different soup from one level of the village to the next, I gained a true understanding of the traditional way of Greek life.

 Hot off the stovetop and finished off with a touch of fresh ground black pepper and an extra squeeze of lemon, as soon as you taste the perfection that is avgolemono you will understand why for us, lemon season is synonymous with this soup and why it is revered in every Greek kitchen.